veetir/IMPALA/README.md

 ### **Run snakemake**
 This is the command to run it with singularity.
 The `-c` parameter can be used to specify maximum number of threads.
-The `-B` parameter is used to speceify paths for the docker container to bind.
+The `-B` parameter is used to specify paths for the docker container to bind.

 ```
 snakemake -c 30 --use-singularity --singularity-args "-B /projects,/home,/gsc"
 ```
 # Output Files
-All output and intermediary files is found in `output/{sample}` directory.
-The workflow has four main section, alignment, variant calling, mbased and cancer analysis and their outputs can be found in the corrosponding directories.
-The key outputs from the workflow is located below
+All output and intermediary files are found in `output/{sample}` directory.
+The workflow has four main sections, alignment, variant calling, mbased and cancer analysis and their outputs can be found in the corresponding directories.
+The key outputs from the workflow are listed below

 1. MBASED related outputs (found in `output/{sample}/mbased`)
     - The tabular results of the output `MBASED_expr_gene_results.txt`